The Untold Truth Of The Michelin Guide

 This post may contain affiliate links.
 Please read our disclosure policy.

 Featuring in the Michelin Guide is one of the most renowned and recognized accolades within the hospitality industry.
 For many fine-dining chefs, earning Michelin stars is the ultimate goal in their profession.
-However, the process of awarding stars and receiving acknowledgement from the Michelin Guide is rather elusive and unspeakable.
+However, the process of awarding stars and receiving acknowledgment from the Michelin Guide is rather elusive and unspeakable.
 Now, with modern culture moving forward and away from traditional cuisines and fine dining experiences, it seems more controversy is cropping up around the value and credibility of the Michelin Guide.

 WHAT IS THE MICHELIN GUIDE & WHO IS BEHIND IT?